Miami: Museums and visual arts

-Some of the museums in Miami include the Frost Art Museum, Frost Museum of Science, HistoryMiami, Institute of Contemporary Art, Miami Children's Museum, Pérez Art Museum, Lowe Art Museum, and the Vizcaya Museum and Gardens, a National Historic Landmark set on a 28-acre early 20th century estate in Coconut Grove.
+Some of the museums in Miami include the Frost Art Museum, Frost Museum of Science, Museum of Miami, Institute of Contemporary Art, Miami Children's Museum, Pérez Art Museum, Lowe Art Museum, and the Vizcaya Museum and Gardens, a National Historic Landmark set on a 28-acre early 20th century estate in Coconut Grove.

 Cuisine

 The cuisine of Miami is a reflection of its diverse population, with a heavy influence from Latin American, Caribbean, Soul, and Jewish cuisine.
 By combining them with mainstream American cuisine, it has spawned a unique South Florida style of cooking known as Floribbean cuisine.
 It is widely available throughout Miami and South Florida and can be found in restaurant chains such as Pollo Tropical.

 Cuban immigrants in the 1960s originated the Cuban sandwich and brought medianoche, Cuban espresso, Bistec de palomilla, and croquetas, all of which have grown in popularity among all Miamians and have become symbols of the city's varied cuisine.
 Today, these are part of the local culture and can be found throughout the city at window cafés, particularly outside of supermarkets and restaurants.
 Some of these locations, such as the Versailles restaurant in Little Havana, are landmark eateries of Miami.
 Located on the Atlantic Ocean, and with a long history as a seaport, Miami is also known for its seafood, with many seafood restaurants located along the Miami River and in and around Biscayne Bay.
 The city is also the headquarters of restaurant chains such as Burger King and Benihana.